- PBR Maps: Normal, Base color, Metallic, Roughness, Specular for relighting

 Process up to 4K resolution and one-hour videos locally on your GPU.

-Image Sequence Import
+Image Sequence Support

 Unlimited Local Rendering